roby870/angelcam/README.md

 Note that some URLs are hardcoded, so you need to use the default local servers that these commands run (http://localhost:3000/ on the frontend server and http://127.0.0.1:8000/ on the backend server).
 Also, keep in mind that all of these are bash indications.

+### Login credentials

+You can send me a message on LinkedIn so I can share an email and a token with you, allowing you to log in and view two test cameras.